marcou-andrew/CX4640Project/README.md

 ## Floating Point Numbers

-Now that we understand the basics of base-10 versus base-2, we must now look at how a computer stores and uses its base-2 data.
+Now that we understand the basics of base-10 versus base-2, we can now look at how a computer stores and uses its base-2 data.
 Firstly, we must look at a case in which a human is asked to write the number 8 billion.
 They may write:

 $$
 \begin{align*}